mylesgrxnt/Learn-Javascript/README.md

 ## SETUP (Read First)

-This course will be structured in a series of modules/folders, each designed to introduce you to a fundamental aspect of javascript.
-Each module will contain a text file, guiding you through each lesson, as well as various other javascript files with tasks to complete.
-The focus of this course is to teach javascript, so all html and css files should be left as-is.
-Javascript files, however, are fair game and should be changed and altered to complete the tasks and challenges set forth.
+This course will be structured in a series of modules/folders, each designed to introduce you to a fundamental aspect of JavaScript.
+Each module will contain a text file, guiding you through each lesson, as well as various other JavaScript files with tasks to complete.
+The focus of this course is to teach JavaScript, so all html and css files should be left as-is.
+JavaScript files, however, are fair game and should be changed and altered to complete the tasks and challenges set forth.

 To get started, clone this repository to your local machine, open up module 1 titled "Introduction to JavaScript", and begin reading the module1.txt file!